a-guess-at-the-riddle/nuremberg-chronicle-english-latin/README.md

 A bilingual recto-verso English-Latin facsimile edition (English transl. from Kosta Hadavas UW–Madison edition).
 Also a recto-verso English-German facisimile edition.
 The purpose of these volumes is for the personal book printing of whomever (e.g. via a book printing service).

-regarding copyright there are three parts (the English transl., the original scan and the interleaving work).
+Regarding copyright there are multiple parts (the English transl., the scans of the originals and the interleaving work).
 LICENSE → the copyright that applies to (1) and (4) below as (2) and (3) are in the public domain.
 NOTICE → redundant file listing same source materials below